pseudogravity/xoroshiro/bounties/problem1-decorationwithcoords/ReadMe.md

 Submitted code may be **parallelizable** or **non‑parallelizable**:

 * *Non‑parallelizable* algorithms run on a single machine.
 * A *parallelizable* algorithm allows the search space to be split into disjoint subsets processed independently.
 If the pre‑ or post‑processing steps required by your algorithm are more complex than simply dividing ranges and merging results, include the necessary code and explanations.
+The baseline solution `decorationreverse.cu` is an example of a parallelizable algorithm.

 ---